-The recruitment and assessment team manage a duty system to deal with incoming enquiries.
+The recruitment, assessment and support team manage a duty system to deal with incoming enquiries.

 When an enquiry is received from a person who is interested in fostering, the duty social worker will have a discussion with them about their interest in becoming a foster carer, take some basic details and fill in a Registration of Interest form.
-Initial visits are offered immediately unless there are factors that require further checks.
+They will be invited to our next information evening when they will have opportunity to hear more about fostering and meet some of our foster carers.
+Initial visits can also be offered immediately unless there are factors that require further checks.